-Web activist and filmmaker Brett Gaylor explores copyright in the information age, mashing up the media landscape of the 21st century and shattering the wall between users and producers.
-The film’s central protagonist is Girl Talk, a mash-up musician topping the charts with his sample-based songs.
-But is Girl Talk a paragon of people power or the Pied Piper of piracy?
-Creative Commons founder Lawrence Lessig, Brazil's Minister of Culture Gilberto Gil and pop culture critic Cory Doctorow are also along for the ride.
+Join filmmaker Brett Gaylor and mashup artist Girl Talk as they explore copyright and content creation in the digital age.
+In the process they dissect the media landscape of the 21st century and shatter the wall between users and producers.
+Creative Commons founder, Lawrence Lessig, Brazil's Minister of Culture, Gilberto Gil, and pop culture critic Cory Doctorow also come along for the ride.

 Manifesto Point # 2: The filmmaker’s role is to experiment and adapt documentary forms to the original idea.
 Break stereotypes.
 Push the boundaries of what documentary means.RIP: A remix manifesto (trailer) not only has the word manifesto in its title (!), it is a great example of experimenting with and adapting documentary ideas.
 It is a cinematic argument for the right to use other people’s material in your own creations without being penalized.
 Director Brett Gaylor and the great gang at Eyesteele Film, in co-production with the NFB, use really innovative tools of the digital revolution to MAKE this film.
 Through their process called “open source cinema” Brett invites users around the world to upload, remix and reinterpret the actual film itself on his Web site.
 Winner of the prestigious 2008 audience award at the largest documentary festival on earth, IDFA.Katerina Cizek

 From the playlist: Manifesto for Interventionist Media - because Art is a Hammer